Pardoxa/firm_delay/README.md

 #

+## Requirements for compiling and using the program

+The program was programmed on Ubuntu 22.04 (and Arch and NixOS), but other Linux distributions should also work.
+GCC or Clang are assumed to be installed.
+Some of the subcommands of the program require ffmpeg and gnuplot to be installed and available in the PATH.

 ## Compiling

-Note: This was tested on Ubuntu 22.04, but other Linux distributions should also work.
+Note: The following constructions are for Ubuntu 22.04, but they should be the same for other linux distributions.

 If you do not have Rust (and cargo) installed, install it via [rustup](https://doc.rust-lang.org/book/ch01-01-installation.html)

 For compiling, first clone this repository via